latest

 “I just do my job, I don’t want any credit for anything, just wanna help people,” I’ve heard Bruce say a million times.

-Dedicated to the Newspaper Guild, but having a wife and job in the suburbs north of Richmond, Virginia, Bruce often would wake up at 5 in the morning to drive nearly two hours every day to the Washington-Baltimore NewsGuild.
+Dedicated to the Newspaper Guild, but having a wife with a good job in the suburbs north of Richmond, Virginia, Bruce often would wake up at 5 in the morning to drive nearly two hours every day to the Washington-Baltimore NewsGuild.
 There he would often work till 8 or 9 at night, meeting with activists decades younger than him and driving back to Richmond to get up and do it again.

 I first met Bruce when I called the meeting to start the union drive at In These Times Magazine back in 2013.
 We quickly became friends, and it seemed only natural to me that my mentor, as a union organizer, would be a Black man.